10-Year Cost of Ownership: $350K Las Terrenas Condo Breakdown

 What Does It Really Cost to Own a Condo in Las Terrenas?

-Owning a $350,000 condo in Las Terrenas typically costs between $8,000 and $13,000 per year in ongoing expenses — covering property taxes, HOA fees, insurance, property management, maintenance, and utilities.
-Over 10 years, total cost of ownership (including closing costs) ranges from $100,000 to $145,000 on top of your purchase price, depending on whether you qualify for CONFOTUR tax benefits and how you manage the property.
+Owning a $350,000 condo in Las Terrenas typically costs between $11,000 and $13,000 per year in ongoing expenses — covering property taxes, HOA fees, insurance, maintenance, and utilities.
+Over 10 years, total cost of ownership (including closing costs) ranges from roughly $120,000 to $150,000 on top of your purchase price, depending on whether you qualify for CONFOTUR tax benefits.
+Property management is deliberately excluded from this figure — it's a rental-business expense that only applies if you rent the property out, and we cover it separately below.

 This article gives you every line item, year by year, with real numbers from the Las Terrenas market.
 No vague estimates.
 No sales spin.
 Just the math you need to decide whether the investment works for you.